 communes" which in the 19th century were electing deputies to the French National Assembly.

-relations with Africa.
+with Africa.
 The United States established a consulate in Senegal in 1885.
-Many buildings on Gorée are currently undergoing renovations, sponsored by Senegal and many other governments
+Many buildings on Gorée are currently undergoing renovations, sponsored by Senegal and many other governments and international

 It was around 4 years since I had seen my friend and fellow bead-enthusiast Patrick, when he had visited me